Financing your studies as an international student

 Are you looking for a way to help you finance your studies at TU Darmstadt?
 Here are some of your options!

-International students at TU Darmstadt have different options for financing their studies.
+International students at TU Darmstadt have different financing options.

-Thankfully, there are several different options for those of you who want to independently finance your studies in Germany or earn some money while also studying.
-Some students work part-time alongside their full-time studies while others take advantage of the opportunity to apply for a state loan or credit.
-There are also those who are able to finance their studies with the help of scholarships.
+Thankfully, there are several options for those of you who want to independently finance your studies in Germany or earn some money while also studying.
+Some students work part-time alongside their full-time studies while others take advantage of the opportunity to apply for a state loan.
+Some can finance their studies with the help of scholarships.
 In this article, we’ll break down the different options, so you can choose what works best for you!

 Side job

-Many students turn to side jobs so that they can find a way to make money in order to support themselves and their everyday needs while still being able to concentrate on their studies.
-There are various kinds of job offers, but many students choose to apply for a job as a student assistant at the university as it is often more manageable and flexible.
-However, there are a lot of other types of side jobs in Darmstadt and the surrounding areas, depending on your interests and the field that you want to work in.
-Not only do you earn an income from working, but you also gain professional experience that might benefit you in the future, especially if you get a side job that’s in the same field as your studies.
-It’s a very good chance to upgrade your skills and also start networking with people in your field.
+Many students turn to side jobs to make money to support themselves and their everyday needs while still being able to concentrate on their studies.
+There are various job offers, but many students choose to apply for a job as a student assistant at the university as it is often related to their study programme and more flexible.
+However, there are other types of side jobs in Darmstadt and the surrounding areas, depending on your interests and the field you want to work in.
+You earn an income from working and gain professional experience that might benefit you in the future, especially if you get a side job in the same field as your studies.
+It’s a chance to upgrade your skills and start networking with people in your field.

 If you are currently looking for a side job, there are several helpful resources that you can take advantage of: